knyar/nginx-lua-prometheus/README.md

 **syntax:** prometheus:metric_data()

-Prometheus compatible metric data strings splitted by line

-* `returns` Array of strings with all metrics in a text format compatible with Prometheus.
+Returns metric data as an array of strings.

 ### counter:inc()